RobertI321/data_engineering_project/README.md

     - executes dbt models using the newly loaded data, transforming it into the Silver and Gold layers in ClickHouse
     - runs dbt tests (validations, e.g., unique and not null constraints) to verify data quality
     - dbt tasks are dependent on loading data: all load tasks must be completed before dbt transformations start.

+-    **iceberg_crime_summary**:
+    - Reads raw crime data from ClickHouse and aggregates it into monthly crime counts.
+    - Converts the summarized data into a PyArrow table and writes it into an Iceberg table stored in MinIO.
+    - If the Iceberg table already exists, the DAG recreates it and appends the latest processed data.
 ---

 ## Analytical queries